wetware/matrix/README.md

 ### Matrix

-Matrix is a library for writing unit-test, benchmarks and exploratory simulations for libp2p.
+Matrix is a library for writing unit-tests, benchmarks and exploratory simulations for libp2p.
 Contrary to Testground, everything happens in a single process, without using the network.

 #### Goals:
 - Drop-in compatibility with PL stack